benediktstroebl/SlackChat/README.md

 Logs are saved in the `log_dir` directory specified in the `config.json` file.
 Each world has its own directory.
 Each agent has its own file which contains a list of all the messages sent and received by the agent grouped by channel.
 The logs are contain metadata about the channels the agents is a part of.

-## smolagents tools
-TODO: FILL OUT HOW THE TOOLS WORK

 ## Code Structure

 The package is organized as follows: